WORKING WHILE RECEIVING SOCIAL SECURITY DISABILITY BENEFITS IN RHODE ISLAND

 The Social Security Administration provides an extended eligibility period for SSI recipients, as well as for SSDI recipients.
 This means if you start working and your benefits stop but you have to quit due to your medical condition, you can resume your benefits again without needing to submit a new application.

-At Marasco & Nesselbush, our experienced attorneys are dedicated to ensuring that disabled individuals understand the relationship between work and disability benefits in order to best plan for your financial security.
+At Marasco & Nesselbush, our experienced Rhode Island personal injury attorneys are dedicated to ensuring that disabled individuals understand the relationship between work and disability benefits in order to best plan for your financial security.
 Are you working while receiving SSD benefits?
 We are ready to advise you on all aspects of receiving disability income, and we will do everything possible to help you to maximize your benefits.